 - The patient is responsible for making an appointment whenever possible.

 - The patient is responsible for keeping their scheduled appointments.

 - The patient is responsible for notifying the health center in the event they are unable to keep their appointment.

 - The patient is responsible for reading information provided by health center staff.

 - The patient is responsible for paying fees and charges associated with health center services.

-Patients may contact Susan Bornak, Director of the Keeling Health Center, with any concerns or complaints.
+Patients may contact Jimmy McGee, Interim Director of Wellness, with any compliments, input, or feedback.

 840 Wood St.